What is PREP?

 - Foundation courses including ethics, use of animals and radioactivity, paper writing and problem solving

 - Journal clubs to stimulate critical thinking about the published literature

 - Attendance at seminars presented by outside faculty

 This program allows PREP Scholars to experience biomedical research and demonstrate their abilities as researchers.
 In addition, they will have the opportunity to show their ability to do well in graduate level coursework.
-PREP Scholars who demonstrate the potential to excel at biomedical research and who have a strong recommendation from their research advisory committee will be guaranteed acceptance into one of USC’s Ph.D. programs and encouraged to apply for admission to other Ph.D. programs.
 We anticipate that the Scholars' laboratory research experience and graduate coursework will not only ensure their acceptance into a graduate program, but will also shorten the time needed to complete a Ph.D. by about a year.

-Because PREPs were created by NIH to increase the number of minority students entering
+Because PREPs were created by NIH to increase the number of minority or disadvantaged

-doctoral programs in biomedical research, you must be an underrepresented minority
+students entering doctoral programs in biomedical research, you must belong to an

 Blacks or African Americans